HungryProton/scatter/README.md

 The showcase scene composition was entirely done using ProtonScatter.
 First, large rocks are randomly placed within an area, then trees, grass and other details are projected onto the rocks' colliders surface.

-## How does it works?
+## How does it work?

-The basic setup is as followed:
+The basic setup is as follows:

 ![setup](https://user-images.githubusercontent.com/52043844/232782868-83c14fde-eee2-4553-b2a4-42961769f4cf.png)

 + A `ProtonScatter` (1) node holds the `positionning rules` (2) that can be edited in the inspector.
 This panel is very similar to Blender's modifier stack panel.
-Some modifiers create points, other changes their transforms.
+Some modifiers create points, others change their transforms.
 You mix different modifiers in order to obtain the result you need.

-+ One or more `ScatterItem` node to select which asset you want to place.
++ One or more `ScatterItem` nodes to select which asset you want to place.
-+ One or more `ScatterShape` item to define the area where the scattering happens.
++ One or more `ScatterShape` items to define the area where the scattering happens.

 ### Creating points